jkrukowski/SwiftFaiss/README.md

 - `flat`: create a `FlatIndex`, add vectors to it and search for the most similar sentences.
 - `ivfflat`: create an `IVFFlatIndex`, train and add vectors to it and search for the most similar sentences.
+- `pq`: create an `PQIndex`, train and add vectors to it and search for the most similar sentences.

 ## Format code